mscwilson/mscwilson/README.md

 ### Miranda Making Things

-I am a recent graduate from the [Makers Academy](https://makers.tech) web development bootcamp.
+I am a recent graduate from the [Makers Academy](https://makers.tech) software development bootcamp.
 I love Ruby, backend things, React Native, and TDD.

 Read the full details about my bootcamp experience on [my blog](http://www.mirandawilson.tech/blog/).
 I mainly post about technical details that have interested or challenged me, as well as the occasional walkthrough (e.g. deploying to Heroku), and whatever music I was listening to at the time.